Tinkerforge/doc/en/source/Hardware/Bricklets/Compass.rst

 The update rate is configurable and can go as high as 600Hz.

-The Compass Bricklet has a 7 pole Bricklet connector and is connected to a Brick with a ``7p-10p`` Bricklet cable.

 .. raw:: html

 	<video class="align-center" max-width="100%" width="100%" height="auto" controls autoplay loop>